blankworker1/SB/Sovereign_Boardroom_v0.9.md

 **3. System architecture**

 The Sovereign Boardroom is a bootable microSD card image.
-The hardware is a commodity vessel.
+The hardware is a standard off the shelf device.
 All firmware, cryptographic state, and treasury data reside on the SD card.
-Inserting the card into any compatible ESP32-S3 device and applying power starts the tool.
+Inserting the card into any compatible ESP32-S3 device and applying power starts the firmware.
 This section describes the SD card layout, the hardware configuration model, the session lifecycle, and the firmware hash verification mechanism.

 **3.1 SD card layout**